TheSquarePotatoMan/MaterialFire/README.md

 + Restart Firefox

 ### What I'm hoping to add in the future
++ resizing back button to be the same size as the forward button in all modes
 + removing background or replacing buttons
 + expandable/scrollable bookmarkbar(I'm a complete coding noob though, so this might take a while)
 + Some button replacements